Moeen Ali: Captaining England

 On 8 September 2020, Ali first captained England in a T20I match against Australia in Southampton.
 He became the first Asian-origin cricketer to captain England in T20s, and the first Asian-origin cricketer to captain England in any format since Nasser Hussain in 2003.

 2021

 On 4 January 2021, Ali tested positive for COVID-19, prior to England's tour of Sri Lanka and he recovered.
-He won the 'man of the match' award in the second T20I against Pakistan for his all-round performance.
+He won the "man of the match" award in the second T20I against Pakistan for his all-round performance.
 He retired from Test cricket in September 2021.
-Also, In September 2021 was named in England's squad for the 2021 ICC Men's T20 World Cup.
+Also, in September 2021 was named in England's squad for the 2021 ICC Men's T20 World Cup.
 He scored 92 runs and took 7 wickets in 6 matches of the World cup.
 He was announced as Vice-captain of English T20 squad for West Indies tour in 2022.

 2022

-Moeen Ali captained England in 3rd, 4th and 5th T20I matches due to an injury to Eoin Morgan, and after Morgan retired from international cricket in June 2022 he was appointed vice-captain to Jos Buttler in limited overs internatioanls.
+Moeen Ali captained England in 3rd, 4th and 5th T20I matches due to an injury to Eoin Morgan, and after Morgan retired from international cricket in June 2022 he was appointed vice-captain to Jos Buttler in limited overs internationals.

+2023

+On 7 June 2023, Ali came out of retirement from Test Cricket in order to be included in the England squad to face Australia in the 2023 Ashes following an injury to Jack Leach.
+He took his 200th Test wicket by dismissing Steve Smith in the third Test of the series, then in the following match became only the 16th player to reach that milestone and also hit 3000 Test runs.
+At the conclusion of the final match, he announced his retirement from Tests joining teammate Stuart Broad.

+2024

+In May 2024, Ali was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.

+On 8 September 2024, he formally announced his retirement from international cricket.